 Pedestrian & Bystander Injuries Near Construction Zones

-Construction sites create dangers that can extend beyond their barriers, posing serious risks to workers, businesses, and others nearby.
-Walking obstructions, dangerous scaffolding, falling debris, poorly marked hazards, and heavy equipment mishaps can result in serious and fatal injuries.
-If you were harmed or lost a loved one due to a construction company's negligence or dangerous conditions, an experienced attorney can help you determine your rights to compensation.
+Construction sites create dangers that extend beyond their barriers, posing serious risks to workers, businesses, and others nearby.
+Walking obstructions, dangerous scaffolding, falling debris, and heavy equipment mishaps can result in serious and fatal injuries.
+South Carolina law holds construction site operators and property owners responsible for maintaining safe conditions — including duties to warn, accommodate pedestrians, provide proper signage and lighting, and other obligations that may not be readily apparent but could directly support your claim for compensation.

 Construction sites are required to protect the public as well as their workers.
 Holding negligent parties accountable is important to your recovery and can help prevent future accidents.
 Some common contributing factors which may give rise to a legal claim are: